loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- I’ve noticed that our last several 1-on-1s have stayed pretty surface.
-What are your honest impressions of this meeting?
-What could we be doing differently or better?
+- How can I make your days more fulfilling?

-- Do you feel you’re getting enough feedback?
-Why/why not?
+- How can I better support you?

-- What can I do to make your job easier?
+- If you were me, what changes would you make?

 ## Career development

-- Which career or development goals do you feel like you’re not able to focus on right now?
+- What are your big dreams in life?
+Are you making progress on them?

-- What skills are required to reach your goals?
+- What do you want to do in your next job?

-- Do you have the tools you need to reach your goals?
+- What do you see as the next step in your career?

 ## Conversation starters

-- So, what’s on your mind? (or Anything on your mind?)
+- How was your weekend?

-- Would you update me on Project X?
+- What's something I don't know, but should?

-- Outside of work if there is anything going on, Is there anything you’d like to talk about?
+- If around a holiday: Do you celebrate [Holiday]?
+If so, can I ask what are you plans?

 ## Job satisfaction

-- What was that experience like for you?
+- How are you feeling about the project?

-- How do you feel your work/life balance is right now?
+- If you could change what happened, how would you alter it?

-- What’s the best part of your job?
+- What talents do you have that you feel we are fully utilizing?
+Which of your talents are we not fully leveraging?

 ## Other

-- What’s one thing we could change about work for you that would improve your personal life?
+- How are things going for you outside of work?

 - What questions do you have about the project?

-- What haven’t you tried yet?
+- What’s one thing we could change about work for you that would improve your personal life?

 ## Team and company

-- How could we be more creative or innovative as a company?
+- What is the company not doing today that we should do to better compete in the market?

-- What’s an inexpensive thing we could do to improve our office environment for the team?
+- Do you feel adequately supported by other team members?
+What makes you say that?

-- What are some possible ways to get the solution you need?
+- What’s the biggest opportunity we’re missing out on?

 ## Work-life

-- How are you feeling about work?
+- What are you doing for yourself outside of work?

-- What do you do when you feel low energy or unmotivated?
+- What makes you excited and motivated to work on a project?

-- If you could change one thing about your job today, what would you change?
+- What is the most important thing we need to discuss today?

 <!-- end of questions -->
 ### Key Updates 🔑